-To the knowledge of the author of the Pickett Mountain Technical Report, the property has sufficient sources of power, water and other infrastructure for Wolfden to carry out the currently proposed work program.
+The property has sufficient sources of power, water and other infrastructure for Wolfden to carry out the currently proposed work program.

 The property lies within rolling hills just to the northeast of a range of hills with the highest elevation being at nearby Mount Chase at 744 m above sea level.
 The average surface elevation is about 366 metres.
 The area is well wooded with a mixture of hardwood and softwood.

 Hardwood species present include maple, beech and birch with lesser ash.
 Softwood includes spruce and some pine and cedar.

 The climate of Northern Maine is a typical humid continental climate.
 The average annual temperature in Patten is 4.2 °C. In a year, the average rainfall is 1,002 mm.
 Between the driest and wettest months; the difference in precipitation is 42 mm.
-During the year, the average temperatures vary by 30.1 °C. Summer temperatures typically vary between 6°C and 25°C while winter temperatures usually range between 2°C and -17°C with an average January temperature of -11°C. The region usually receives approximately 63 to 105 mm of precipitation per month with November being normally the wettest month (Climate-Data.org).
+During the year, the average temperatures vary by 30.1 °C. Summer temperatures typically vary between 6°C and 25°C while winter temperatures usually range between 2°C and -17°C with an average January temperature of -11°C. The region usually receives approximately 63 to 105 mm of precipitation per month with November being normally the wettest month.